GARDENING FOR BIODIVERSITY.

 Most good garden centers will stock some of the plants listed below and can get others in when ordered.

-Why not leave a section of your lawn uncut, you would be amazed once nature is given a chance to rejuvenate what will appear in the form of beautiful wildflowers, which in turn attract pollinating insects and other wildlife.
+Why not leave a section of your lawn uncut, you would be amazed once nature is given a chance to recover what will appear in the form of beautiful wildflowers, These in turn attract pollinating insects and other wildlife.
 Or even better, source some native wildflower seed and plant it and have your very own species rich wildflower meadow.

 It is important when planting flowering plants to choose plants that have flowers with a simple open structure.